What is bad art?

 3. It’s about the artist.

 Think about Banksy and Andy Warhol.
 Their art alone isn’t what draws in a massive audience.
 It’s their story.
 Banksy for being a veritable mystery and Warhol for manipulating the commercialized aspect of art and turning himself into a celebrity.
-Once the artist becomes more interesting than the art, anything they create will get attention.
-Good or bad.
+Once the artist becomes more interesting than the art, anything they create will get attention and meaning deeper than the art alone.

 4. It’s about showing up and making art.